Yet another product category which Nintendo entered during this period (and soon would leave again) was that of office machines.

 Nintendo's great innovation was to deliver a budget alternative to these big machines, for a staggering low price of ¥9,800.
 A truly unique price point for this kind of product.

-Operating the machine turned out to be quite expensive though, when adding up the cost for the special photo sensitive paper, the ink and service maintenance.
+Operating the machine turned out to be quite expensive though, when adding up the cost for the special photo sensitive paper, the developing liquid and service maintenance.
 Nintendo gave away the machine almost for free, hoping to make a good profit on selling the components to keep it running.
 A common practice for home printer companies these days (as well as for video console makers!), but unheard of in 1971.

 The Copilas model shown here (with product code NCM-D-B4) is the most common version.
-It is capable of copying paper of size B4 in black and white.
+It is capable of copying paper of size B4 and B5 in black and white.
 Other, more expensive (and much rarer) models could handle larger size paper and even color copies.

 The Copilas is a delicate piece of equipement, and the message on the box urges to handle it with care (取り扱い注意).